 Do you need to remove kitchen cupboard doors before painting them?

 You can remove the cupboard doors to paint them, but we were advised to keep them on.
 I would definitely agree with this advice.
 If you keep the cupboards doors on while painting them you don’t need to worry about finding somewhere to dry them and the hinges hold the doors in place for you.
 Just be careful when painting around the hinges, or use masking tape, although this is a little fiddly.
-We used frog tape which you can buy at a reasonable price on Amazon One of the reasons I love Frenchic paint is because it dries so quickly.
+We used frog tape as we’d read good reviews bout it.
+One of the reasons I love Frenchic paint is because it dries so quickly.
 You can literally paint one side of a cupboard door, then leave it a little while, go and enjoy a cup of tea or do something else for twenty minutes or so and then you can paint the other side of the door.
 You need to be careful that you don’t put too much paint on your brush each time to avoid the paint running then the finish won’t be as perfect as it would be otherwise.
 The paint is dry enough for a second coat after about two hours.